origin: early 17th century: from Latin textilis, from text- ‘woven’, from the verb texere

 2. a fiber, filament, or yarn used in making cloth

 3. the stuff of distraction

 origin: early 18th century (denoting part of the training ground in a riding school): from French, from a popular Latin variant of Latinterrenum, neuter of terrenus

 1. a stretch of land, especially with regard to its physical features

 3. all things growing and blooming

-Harriet (HF) thinks about flowers and fabric when she is meant to be working: writing her PhD thesis in textile & fibre art and putting together exhibitions.
-Mexico, tagines and Dries van Noten also distract her.
+Harriet (HF) thinks about flowers and fabric when she is meant to be working: researching and writing and putting together exhibitions.
+The South Pacific, tagines and Dries van Noten also distract her.

-Sometimes her cousin Nina (nj) helps her out: she is a landscape architect and works on big public projects whilst also thinking about turquoise necklaces, chocolate croissants, sailing and flowers.
+Sometimes her cousin Nina (nj) helps her out: she is a landscape architect and works on big public projects whilst also thinking about turquoise necklaces, chocolate croissants and sailing.

 They live and work surrounded by salt water and cicadas in Sydney, Australia.

 Oh, and they are cousins.
 Daughters of identical twins and sharing the gene for a love of naps.